How Canadian Immigration Can Make the Canadian Dollar Stronger

 Immigration is rapidly becoming a powerful force in Canada.
 In the third quarter of 2019, the Canadian population grew by 208,234.
 This growth, from July 1 – Oct 1, 2019, is the first time in history the Canadian population has increased by over 200,000 in a single quarter since such statistics have been captured beginning in 1971.
 This population increase is largely a result of immigration, which accounts for 83% of the total increase.
 The remaining 17% is attributed to natural increases; the net difference of births and deaths in the time period.

-Due to well-developed immigration programs, the majority of these immigrants, whether permanent or temporary residents, become rapidly productive after their immigration which has a positive impact on the Canadian economy.
-Most notably, it is a contributing factor to strong labour and housing markets.
+Due to well-developed immigration programs, the majority of these immigrants, whether permanent or temporary residents become rapidly productive after their immigration which has a positive impact on the Canadian economy.
+Most notably, it is a contributing factor to strong labor and housing markets.
 This in turn is having an impact on the Canadian currency exchange rate.

 Why Exchange Rates Matter

 Currency exchange rates are one of the key insights into a country’s overall economic health as well as its relative economic standing in the world.
 Notably, a country’s exchange rate impacts the appeal to foreign investors as well as impacting trade, which both impact the economy in many facets.